simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 - - - - -

 The General prepares to depart for Kham.
 Finally he accepts our gift and disappears.
-And the caressing two days are transformed into a cruel five months of encampment in summer tents, in a frost of sixty Celsius, under whirlwinds and gales, at a height of fifteen thousand feet.
+And the caressing two days are transformed into a cruel five months of encampment in summer tents, in a frost of sixty Celsius, under whirlwinds and gales, at a height of 15,000 feet.
 A major and some ragamuffin soldiers are stationed with us.
 We are forbidden to speak to the passing caravans.
 We are forbidden to buy food from the population.
 The caravan slowly perishes.
 Every day there are new corpses near the tents, and packs of wild dogs noisily divide their new repast.
 Of 104 caravan animals, ninety perish.
 Five men die---three Mongolian lamas and two Tibetans.
-MalonofFs body becomes swollen from an attack of his heart and finally he also dies.
+Malonoff's body becomes swollen from an attack of his heart and finally he also dies.
 The wife of the major who was stationed with us gets sick of pneumonia and dies.

 Gryphons and eagles fight with packs of dogs over the prey.
 My letter to the Dalai Lama is found torn on the road.
 The letters to Colonel Bailey, British Resident of Sikhim, and to the Consul General of the United States in Calcutta are seized.